stitchdata/docs/_integration-schemas/harvest/v2/user_projects.md

     replication-key: true
     description: "The date and time when the project assignment was last updated."

+  - name: "budget"
+    type: "number"
+    description: "The budget used when the project's `budget_by` is `Person`."

+  - name: "client_id"
+    type: "integer"
+    description: "The ID of the associated client."
+    foreign-key-id: "client-id"

+  - name: "created_at"
+    type: "string"
+    description: "The date and time when the project assignment was created."

   - name: "is_active"
     type: "boolean"
     description: "If `true`, the project assignment is active."